 If you have any of the following symptoms, you need to talk to a doctor.
 Some are signs of carpel tunnel or tendonitis, and they just can’t be ignored.

-- Weakness in your hands causing you to drop objects.
+- Weakness in your hands causes you to drop objects.

 - Fingers that have trouble bending and unbending or click/pop open and closed.